-Reminders for everyday living!
+Reminders for Everyday Living!

-"Reminders" is a weekly column written by Ardith Hoff, Westby UMC member and contributor for the local Westby Times newspaper.
+"Reminders" is a column written by Ardith Hoff, Westby UMC member and contributor for the local Westby Times newspaper.
 Ardith's weekly "reminders" offer insight and guidance for our everyday lives.
 We wanted to make her column available for everyone beyond the subscribers of the local paper.
-We hope you enjoy it and find it insightful and helpful, not only in your everyday life but specifically in your walk with the Lord!
+After finishing the "Reminders" series, Ardith started another series of articles entitled "Food for Thought".
+These articles continue to provide thought provoking points for us to take into consideration.

 by Ardith Hoff